 1. How large is the area you need to illuminate?

-Most people install their pendant lighting right around three feet above their table or kitchen island.
-Depending on the size of your surface, you may need one, two, or even more lights to make sure the area is well lit.
-For example, we’ll use our popular 16 inch Warehouse Pendant.
-This particular shade will cast right around 2.5 to 3 feet of light in each direction – enough to roughly cover a 5 to 6 foot round dining table.
-Now, if you have a larger or rectangular area, you may want to consider a second pendant and pair them side by side.
+Most people install pendant lights about three feet above their table or kitchen island.
+Depending on the size and color of your surface, you may need one, two, or even several lights to make sure the area is well lit.
+For example, our classic Original™ Warehouse Pendant casts a wide span of downward directed light.

 For a small breakfast table, the 14″ size would be suitable but if you have a larger or rectangular area, you may want to consider a larger size or use more than one pendant.
 It’s good to have more light than you think you’ll need, but utilize dimmer switches so you can control the amount of light and set the mood of the moment.

 2. What about all of the accessories I can choose?